 An insurance company is conducting an assessment to determine how many of its policies are within a storm surge area, and the associated risk.
 A graduated symbols map using the sum of total insured values (TIV) can be used to determine which storm surge areas have the highest value of policies.

-The above graduated symbols map is the result of a spatial aggregation between the InsurancePortfolio and FloridaStormSurge layers (shown also in the location map example).
+The above graduated symbols map is the result of a spatial aggregation between the insurance policies and storm surge layers.
 The map indicates the highest TIV on the southern tip with the largest symbol.

 Create a graduated symbols map